canonical/wordpress-k8s-operator/docs/how-to/redeployment.md

 storage (`wp_plugin_openstack-objectstorage_config` is not configured), use the following steps to migrate your files:

-1. Use the `kubectl cp` command to transfer files from the `/var/www/html/wp-content/uploads` directory of the old `wordpress` container to a local directory.
+1. Use the `juju scp` command to transfer files from the `/var/www/html/wp-content/uploads` directory of the old `wordpress` container to a local directory.
-2. Use the `kubectl cp` command again to copy these files from the local directory to the `/var/www/html/wp-content/uploads` directory in the new WordPress charm instance's `wordpress` container.
+2. Use the `juju scp` command again to copy these files from the local directory to the `/var/www/html/wp-content/uploads` directory in the new WordPress charm instance's `wordpress` container.